-5.2.6 Calibration Scene
+5.2.5 Calibration Scene

 Viz Tracking Hub comes with a default calibration scene (as viz Archive).
 This scene has been designed to be used with the Lens File editor and allows interaction with the person operating the camera.

-(i) Info: The archive of this scene is located on the FTP Tracking Hub download folder.
+info: The archive of this scene is located on the FTP Tracking Hub download folder.

-info: The scene is loaded into the Front Layer of Viz Engine by default.
+(i) Info: The scene is loaded into the Front Layer of Viz Engine by default.

-The scene must be imported into the database and then loaded into the Front Layer of the Engine.
+The scene must be imported into the database and then loaded into the Front Layer of Viz Engine.
 In combination with the Engine Control portlet, the person running calibrating the lens can communicated with the camera operator.

 This special scene shows the target points that need to be calibrated by changing zoom and focus values and visually assist the operator.
-New target points can be send to the Engine using the Send button.
+New target points can be sent to Viz Engine using the Send button.
 Whenever a new point is selected, whether in the 2D or 3D portlet, the new zoom and focus values are set in the Zoom and Focus fields of the Engine portlet.

-5.2.7 Parameter Control and Views
+5.2.6 Parameter Control and Views